 How to Prevent Post-weaning Depression

-There is no way to tell really prevent post-weaning depression.
-Even if you choose when to wean and how to wean it is normal to experience the feelings of sadness as you no longer have that special bonding time with your baby.
+There is no way to truly prevent post-weaning depression.
+Even if you choose when to wean and how to wean, it is normal to experience feelings of sadness as you no longer have that special bonding time with your baby.

-With that being said, there are ways that can help prevent it from coming out of nowhere.
+That said, some ways can help prevent it from coming out of nowhere.

 Wean Gradually

-Weaning gradually allows your body to regulate your hormones over a period of a few weeks versus suddenly stopping or over a few days.
+Weaning gradually allows your body to regulate your hormones over a few weeks versus suddenly stopping or over a few days.
 I suggest dropping a feeding once every few days until you have completely stopped nursing.

 Here are some other great tips on weaning that you might want to read about.

-Pick up your phone and call your best friend or even continue to be a part of your breastfeeding support group if you attended one!
+Pick up your phone and call your best friend, or even continue to be a part of your breastfeeding support group if you have attended one!
 Talking to someone about how you feel is a great way to feel better and also help you feel like you are not alone.
+Therapy with someone who is experienced with perinatal mood disorders may be beneficial.

 How Long Does Post-Weaning Depression Last?

-Experiencing feelings of post-weaning depression should only last a month.
+Experiencing feelings of post-weaning depression can last from a few days to a few months.
 You should start to notice a gradual shift in your mood over time.
-As the weeks pass you should start to feel like yourself again.
+As the weeks pass, you should start to feel like yourself again.
 This is because your hormones are starting to stabilize.

 Post-Weaning Depression Treatment

-As a mom, we feel like we always have to be supermoms, doing everything for everyone else and leaving us with the leftovers.
+As moms, we often feel like we have to be supermoms, doing everything for everyone else and leaving us with the leftovers.

-There are many ways you can try to ease the feelings of sadness and mood swings.
+There are many ways you can try to ease sadness and mood swings.
 Start by eating three well-balanced meals a day and getting as much rest as possible.
-When your baby goes to bed you should too.
-Be sure to go on walks or even take up running.
+When your baby goes to bed, you should, too.
+Be sure to go on walks or exercise.

-Be sure you schedule in some extra baby cuddles.
-Weaning doesn’t mean it is time to end that one on one time with your baby.
+Be sure to schedule in some extra baby cuddles.
+Weaning doesn’t mean it is time to end that one-on-one time with your baby.
 Getting in those extra baby cuddles can help increase your mood and take away the feelings of sadness you may have due to ending your breastfeeding journey.

 Why does post-weaning depression go undiagnosed

-Many women do not talk about their feelings or admit that they feel upset, sad, or overwhelmed.
+Many women do not talk about their feelings or admit to feeling upset, sad, or overwhelmed.
 That is the biggest reason why post-weaning depression goes undiagnosed.

 Post-weaning depression is not something you should go through alone.
-Post-weaning depression doesn’t mean that something is wrong with you either.
+Post-weaning depression doesn’t mean that something is wrong with you, either.
 Your body is going through some intense changes all at once.
 It is totally normal to feel the way you feel.
-The more we talk about it and the more we share our feelings with others on it the more help that will become available over time.
+The more we talk about it and share our feelings with others on it, the more help will become available over time.

-Share your experiences you have had with weaning your baby.
+Share the experiences you have had with weaning your baby.
 Did you suffer from post-weaning depression?

 Other Posts You May Enjoy: